-Name of Student Organia zation:
+Name of Student Organiz zation:

 Purpose or Mission:

 President's Name: Advisor's Name:

 Person Completing this Form: Email and Phone:

-Is membership to this org ganization open to all enroll ed students? □ Yes □ □ No
+Is membership to this org ganization open to all enrol led students? □ Yes □ No

-Current number of members bers: At the start of academic e year:
+Current number of members pers: At the start of academic year:

 Program Goals

-program goal that your or event, hosting a successfurequired. this year (example: in anization.
-Choose at least one acreased attendance at yearly a least one program goal is
+program goal that your or ganization wishes to pursu s for improving the organization.
+Choose at least one e this year (example: increased attendance atyearly fundraising by 50%) At least one program goal is

 Program Goal #1 (required):

 Action steps/timeline for meeting this goal:

 How will you measure your results? ☐ Survey/Questionnaire ☐ Review of Records ☐ Resource Analysis □ Other (define):

 Program Goal #2 (optional):

 Action steps/timeline for meeting this goal:

 How will you measure your results? ☐ Survey/Questionnaire ☐ Review of Records ☐ Resource Analysis □ Other (define):